blinkinput/blinkinput-android/README.md

 View width and height are defined in current context, i.e. they depend on screen orientation.
 If you allow your ROI view to be rotated, then in portrait view width will be smaller than height, whilst in landscape orientation width will be larger than height.
 This complies with view designer preview.
 If you choose not to rotate your ROI view, then your ROI view will be laid out either in portrait or landscape, depending on setting for your scan activity in `AndroidManifest.xml`

 Note that scanning region only reflects to native code - it does not have any impact on user interface.
 You are required to create a matching user interface that will visualize the same scanning region you set here.

+##### <a name="recognizerView_setImageListener"></a> `setImageListener(ImageListener)`
+You can use this method to define [image listener](javadoc/com/microblink/image/ImageListener.html) that will obtain images that are currently being processed by the native library.
+Please make sure that installing this listener introduces a large performance penalty on scanning process.

 ##### `setLicenseKey(String licenseKey)`
 This method sets the license key that will unlock all features of the native library.
 You can obtain your license key from [Microblink website](http://microblink.com/login).